semicolony/vpn-connect-macOS/README.md

     password=SECRET_PASSWORD_IN_PLAINTEXT # This is why the mod has to be 600.
 Optional.
     2fa-append=yes                 # Whether you need the 2fa token to be appended to the password.
     # list of other CL arguments valid for the chosen client

 Then run `vpn-connect datacenter1` and the magic begins.

 ## Supported Clients

-For now, openconnect is supported, only.
-More to come.
+For now, openconnect and openvpn is supported.